ekourkchi/incNET-data/README.md

 # incNET

-   - Basic codes to extract and organize the data.
+   - Basic codes to extract and organize the data that includes images of ~15,000 spiral galaxies taken from the SDSS DR12.
+To access the code to download the SDSS images please refer to [https://github.com/ekourkchi/SDSS_get](https://github.com/ekourkchi/SDSS_get).
    - Demo codes for trainig a CNN

 ## Data folders